Karma: In Hinduism

 The above schools illustrate the diversity of views, but are not exhaustive.
 Each school has sub-schools in Hinduism, such as that of non-dualism and dualism under Vedanta.
-Furthermore, there are other schools of Indian philosophy such as Charvaka (or Lokayata; the materialists) who denied the theory of karma-rebirth as well as the existence of God; to this non-Vedic school, the properties of things come from the nature of things.
-Causality emerges from the interaction, actions and nature of things and people, determinative principles such as karma or God are unnecessary.
+Furthermore, there are other schools of Indian philosophy, such as Charvaka (or Lokayata; the materialists), that denied the theory of karma-rebirth, as well as the existence of God; to this non-Vedic school, the properties of things come from the nature of things.
+Causality emerges from the interaction, actions, and nature of things and people, making determinative principles such as karma or God unnecessary.